AdaCore/gnatstudio/docs/users_guide/editing.rst

   This is the recommended client.
 It is based on Emacs, but needs an extra package to be installed.
-This is the only client providing a full integration in GPS, since any extended lisp command can be sent to the Emacs server.
+This is the only client providing a full integration in GNAT Studio, since any extended lisp command can be sent to the Emacs server.

   By default, :program:`gnuclient` opens a new Emacs frame for every file you open.
 You might want to add the following code to your :file:`.emacs`